ghazalna/GenAI-Supply-Chain-Assistant/README.md

 ## 🚀 Features

-✅ Read supply chain data from Excel/CSV
+In my recent project, I developed an **AI-powered assistant** that:

-✅ Automatically flag delays, low stock, high defects, or demand
+📁 Analyzes supply chain data from Excel or CSV files
-✅ Use a **PDF policy guide** as context (RAG)
+⚠️ Flags issues like high lead times, low stock levels, or high defect rates
-✅ Get **tailored suggestions** from an LLM (OpenAI)
+📚 Uses RAG (Retrieval-Augmented Generation) to extract insights from a PDF policy document
-✅ Output in organized table for presentation or export
+💬 Generates **actionable suggestions** based on internal policy documents

 ---